The Ghost Inside (band): Bus crash and hiatus (2015–2018)

-Return and The Ghost Inside (2019–present)
+Return to activity and self-titled album (2019–2023)

-On January 21, 2019, the band shared a photo of them in studio on Twitter after a fan asked if they were working on new music, indicating they had something in the works in front of them.
+On January 21, 2019, the band shared a photo of them in studio on Twitter after a fan asked if they were working on new music.
 On February 22, they announced a return show for July 13, 2019, at The Shrine in Los Angeles.

 The show at The Shrine sold out in 4 minutes according to vocalist Jonathan Vigil.
 The show successfully took place on July 13, outside the venue with a festival-style stage rather than in the expo hall itself.
 During the show, Vigil said he was not sure if that would be the Ghost Inside's last show ever or if they would play "a hundred more," but he did announce that the band was working on new music.

 In a video update on August 27, 2019, the band stated that they plan to perform some one-off shows at some point in 2020 but stressed that they are "not going on tour."

-On January 11, 2020, the band played their second comeback show at UNIFY Gathering in Australia where they alluded they would come back to Australia in 2021, but nothing was confirmed yet.
+On January 11, 2020, the band played their second comeback show at UNIFY Gathering in Australia.

-On April 22, 2020 the band released a new single, "Aftermath", and announced their self titled album set for release on June 5, 2020.
+On April 22, 2020, the band released a new single, "Aftermath", and announced their self titled album set for release on June 5, 2020.

-On June 6, 2020, the Ghost Inside announced they had parted ways with longtime bassist Jim Riley following an alleged racial comment made by Riley in 2015, which Jim had opened up about the day before.
-In an interview that September, however, the band reflected that this was the "wrong call" and regretted firing Riley.
-By November 2020, Riley had been reinstated per the band's official Instagram page.
+On June 6, 2020, the Ghost Inside announced they had parted ways with longtime bassist Jim Riley following an alleged racial comment he supposedly made in 2015.
+In an interview that September, however, the band claimed that they reinstated Riley after determining that it was the "wrong call" to remove him from the group.